 Musician Producer Photographer

-Brad serves as the Director of Choral Activities at Assumption University and as the Music Director of the Salisbury Singers in Worcester, MA.
-Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.
-Brad is also the operations manager for Emmanuel Music in Boston, an orchestra contractor for ensembles throughout New England, vice chair of the Greater Boston Choral Consortium and a producer for The Choral Commons.
+He serves as Director of Choral Activities at Assumption University, Artistic Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, U.U.
+Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C, where he helps develop creative staging and narrative driven programs.

 Brad is currently working towards a Doctor of Musical Arts degree in choral conducting at the University of Hartford's Hartt School studying with Dr. Anthony Trecek-King.
 Brad received a Master of Music in Choral Conducting at Boston University studying with Dr. Miguel Felipe and Bramwell Tovey where he served on the Arts Leadership Council and held teaching assistantships in choral ensembles, conducting, and arts incubation.
 Originally from Rochester, NH; Brad graduated from Plymouth State University in 2013 as the outstanding Graduating Senior in Music and a Top 20 Senior, earning a B.S. in Music Education K-12 and a B.A. in Music: Vocal Performance and Pedagogy while studying voice with Dr. Kathleen Arecchi, piano with Dr. Carleen Graff, and receiving a choral fellowship from Dr. Dan Perkins.